codefresh-io/docs.codefresh.io/_docs/installation/gitops/runtime-architecture.md

 ---

-The sections that follow show detailed views of the GitOps Runtime architecture for the different installation modes, and descriptions of the GitOps Runtime components.
+See detailed views of GitOps Runtime architecture for the different installation modes, and descriptions of the GitOps Runtime components.

 * [Hosted GitOps Runtime architecture](#hosted-gitops-runtime-architecture)
 * Hybrid GitOps Runtime architecture: